 Many students who engage in the accommodations process live with medical or mental health conditions that, at times, can affect their ability to engage with their academics.
 These may not be complete barriers, but often they make participation in our academic programming more difficult.
 The “Consideration of…” accommodations are meant to highlight our responsibility to explore adjustments to classroom expectations for students; the outcomes of those conversations will be varied.

-There are three distinct 'Consideration of' accommodations.
-Students may be approved for one or all of the following:
+There are distinct 'Consideration of' accommodations.
+Students may be approved for one or the following, or others as determined through engaging in the interactive process:

 Consideration for Missed Classes